Foreign relations of the Federated States of Micronesia: Diplomatic relations

+List of countries with which the Federated States of Micronesia maintains diplomatic relations with:

 Bilateral relations

 The FSM maintains permanent embassies in four nations: China, Fiji, Japan and the United States.
 The FSM also maintains a resident consulate in Hawaii, Portland, Oregon and Guam.
 The FSM maintains non-resident embassies for four nations: Indonesia, Malaysia and Singapore (all in Japan) and Israel in Fiji.
 Four nations maintain permanent embassies in the FSM: Australia, China, Japan and the United States.
 Additionally, 15 nations maintain non-resident embassies with the FSM.
 France and the United Kingdom have non-resident embassies for the FSM in Fiji.
 Canada, Italy and South Africa have non-resident embassies for the FSM in Australia.
 Indonesia has a non-resident embassy for the FSM in Japan.
 Chile has its non-resident embassies for the FSM in the United States.
 Croatia has its non-resident embassy for the FSM in Indonesia.
 Czech Republic, Finland, the Netherlands, Portugal, Spain, and Switzerland have non-resident embassies in the Philippines.
 New Zealand has its non-resident embassy for the FSM in Kiribati.